A shape theorem for an epidemic model in dimension $d\ge 3$: The shape theorem

 \subsection{Extending $\mu$}

 We have proved the existence of a linear propagation speed in every direction of $\Z^d$.
-However, to derive an asymptotic shape result, in particular for the approximating passage times $(\widehat\tau(x,y),x,y\in\Z^d)$, we need to control this propagation speed uniformy in all directions.
-For this we study $\mu(z),z\in\Z^d$, and we follow \cite{CD1} to construct a Lipschitz, convex and homogeneous function $\varphi$ which extends $\mu$ to $\R^d$.
-The asymptotic shape of the epidemic will be given by the convex set $D$ defined later on in \eqref{eq:A-et-D}. \begin{lemma} The function $g$ defined on $\Z^d$ by
+Now, to derive an asymptotic shape result, in particular for the approximating travel times $(\widehat\tau(x,y),x,y\in\Z^d)$, we need to extend $\mu$ from $\Z^d$ to a Lipschitz, convex and homogeneous function on $\R^d$.
+The asymptotic shape of the epidemic will be given by the convex set $D$ defined in \eqref{def:D} below.
+As a first step, we prove properties of $\mu$ on $\Z^d$. \begin{lemma} The function $\mu$ satisfies the following properties for all $x,y\in \Z^d$, $k \in \N$: